-&lt;sup>32 This approach has been followed recently in many influential papers such as Autor, Dorn, and Hanson (2013) and Charles, Hurst and Notowidigdo (2016).
-See also Autor and Duggan (2003), Luttmer (2005) for other examples of work using variants of this "Bartik" measure.
+29 This approach has been followed recently in many influential papers such as Autor, Dorn, and Hanson (2013) and Charles, Hurst and Notowidigdo (2016).

-&lt;sup>33 Autor, Dorn and Hanson (2015) demonstrated that the initial specialization of a region determined how it responded to technology and globalization during the last decade.
+30 Autor, Dorn and Hanson (2015) demonstrated that the initial specialization of a region determined how it responded to technology and globalization during the last decade.